 Leadership isn’t primarily about charisma, the ability to take charge of a room or force of personality.
 It’s really about a person’s character and core traits.
 Many people rise to leadership, but few achieve greatness.
 Only those who possess the traits above find greatness.

-Degree programs at PGS—whether associate, bachelor’s, master’s or doctorate level—seek to equip leaders to thrive.
+Degree programs at Cornerstone Online—whether associate, bachelor’s, master’s or doctorate level—seek to equip leaders to thrive.
 The knowledge and skills learned in the classroom will help you improve yourself, embrace feedback, be a lifelong learner, take responsibility and continually build others up.

 Learn more about our adult programs